 How do we go about deciding the best car seats on the market?
 We use a set of 5 criteria:

-1. We look at the car seat’s overall features, and compare that to the price of the seat – the more expensive the car seat is, the more we expect from it.
+1. Value: we look at the car seat’s overall features, and compare that to the price of the seat – the more expensive the car seat is, the more we expect from it.

-2. We look at any extra value-added features on each seat, and compare them to the features offered in other seats.
+2. Features: we look at any extra value-added features on each seat, and compare them to the features offered in other seats.

-3. We examine customer ratings on many platforms to see what users think about each seat, and how positive or negative their experience is.
+3. Customer experience: We examine customer ratings on many platforms to see what users think about each seat, and how positive or negative their experience is.

 Bottom line: these seats are safe, easy to use, and beloved by parents.
 They generally provide a good fit for infants and in most vehicles.
 If you want to try before you buy, there are still some specialty baby retailers left in many towns that will let you try out a couple of car seat models in your car, and they may even have an employee who can help.